A Scaling Law for Synthetic-to-Real Transfer: How Much Is Your Pre-training Effective?: Details of Theoretical Analysis

 The parameter is initialized as $\Theta^{(0)} = (a_1^{(0)},b_1^{(0)},\ldots,a_M^{(0)},b_M^{(0)})$.
 For the pre-trainig, each $b^{(0)}$ is independently given by the uniform distribution on the unit sphere.
 As in \cite{NitandaSuzuki_ICLR2021optimal}, $a^{(0)}$ are initilized as $1$ or $-1$ so that $g_{\Theta^{(0)}}=0$.
-As explained before, the initial parameter of the fine-tune is the same as the averaged parameter of the pre-training $\overline{\Theta}^{(T_0)}_{pre}$.
-The objective function to minimize for the pre-train and fine-tune is given by the following regularized empirical risk:
+As explained before, the initial parameter of the fine-tuning is the same as the averaged parameter of the pre-training $\overline{\Theta}^{(T_0)}_{pre}$.
+The objective function to minimize for the pre-training and fine-tuning is given by the following regularized empirical risk:

 where $\lambda$ is the regularization coefficient, which is a hyperparameter.
-The values of $\lambda$ in the pre-train and fine-tune can be different, and denoted by $\lambda_0$ and $\lambda_1$, respectively.
+The values of $\lambda$ in the pre-training and fine-tuning can be different, and denoted by $\lambda_0$ and $\lambda_1$, respectively.
+Note that the regularization in \eq{eq:obj_regl} is not the most common $\ell_2$-regularization, where $\|\Theta\|_2^2$ is used for the regularization.
+When applied in fine-tuning, however, the above regularization can be interpreted as {\it elastic weight consolidation} \citep{Kirkpatrick2017}, which prevents forgetting the pre-trained parameters.